remifan/LabPtPTm2/README.md

   nfo = fd['nfo'][...] # coarsely monitored frequency offset evolution normalized to sample period a['CD'] = fd.attrs['cd'] # measured chromatic dispersion
 ```

-## How does this repo work?
-Work in progress...

 ## Citing